kalooshfv/ourspace-social-media/README.md

 1. No friend request feature
 2. Not deployed
-3. Image stretching at several intervals in the homepage and register preview
+3. Image stretching at several intervals in the homepage and register preview if not uploaded in 1x1 format
 4. Still using Session Authentication instead of Token Authentication
 5. Empty footer on posts not belonging to the user (meant for friend request feature)
 6. No TDD